 There are four basic types of bread in Indian cuisine – chapati, puri, paratha and naan – with many, many variants.
 For example, garlic naan and peshwari naan are plain naan with some added ingredients.
 Stuffing breads, particularly naan and parathas, is also common.

 In this post, I am going to describe these breads.
 I am also going to discuss a couple of other similar dishes – dosa, idli and dhokla.
-Dosa is like a crepe, idli are rice cakes, and dhokla is like cornbread, but made with lentils.
+Dosa is like a crêpe, idli are rice cakes, and dhokla is like cornbread, but made with lentils.
 Dosa, idli and dhokla have the advantage of being gluten-free, whilst the rest of these breads contain flour.
-Having said that, there are recipes in this cookbook for breads made from lentil flour (besan) and coconut flour that are gluten-free.
+Having said that, there are recipes in this cookbook for breads made from lentil flour (besan), corn meal and coconut flour that are gluten-free.

 The name roti tends to cover all unleavened breads, including chapati and paratha.
 It is used commonly in north, central and east India, where the term “chapati” is used more in west and south India.
 In northern Indian restaurants, asking for a roti may get you a chapati made from a different flour, which may be griddle cooked, fried, baked (uncommon, but not unusual), or even cooked in the tandoor.
 You might even get a paratha.